veteranmina/docs/docs/community_packages.md

 - Ensure that you are in the *path* where you installed.
 By default this should be `/var/www/seat`.

+- Update .env file located in `/var/www/seat` previously mentioned in "Community Packages" adding the package(s) to be installed.

 - Put your application into *maintenance mode*.
 This will ensure that no request from the outside will hit your applications logic, and also help you perform an upgrade uninterrupted.
 Do this with:

 ```bash